-Set in beautiful Cheshire countryside adjacent to Cholmondeley Castle, the Cholmondeley Arms is probably one of England’s most unique pubs.
-It sits inside a former Victorian village schoolhouse on Lord Cholmondeley’s estate.
-Dating back to 1862 the school was converted in 1988 and it was the first public house on the estate for over a century!
+Set in beautiful Cheshire countryside adjacent to Cholmondeley Castle, the Cholmondeley Arms is probably one of England’s most iconic pubs.
+It sits inside a former Victorian village schoolhouse, on Lord Cholmondeley’s estate.
+Dating back to 1862 the school was converted in to a pub in 1988 and it was the first public house on the Cholmondeley estate for over a century!

-The décor of the new Cholmondeley Arms is warm and inviting with large mirrors and church candles, fresh flowers, open fire places and interesting ‘old school’ furniture such as the blackboards featuring forthcoming events.
-The pub also has six en-suite bedrooms situated in the ‘Headmasters House’ opposite.
+In late 2021 and in to 2022 essential building works to the Cholmondeley Arms were carried out resulting in a 4-month closure.
+The Chum will re-open on Thursday April 7th 2022.
+The atmosphere is warm and inviting with large mirrors and church candles, fresh flowers, open fire places and interesting ‘old school’ furniture such as the blackboards featuring forthcoming events.
+The pub also has six Guest bedrooms situated in the ‘Headmasters House’ opposite.

-Famous too for offering well over 300 different Gins, local ales brewed within a thirty mile radius of the pub and it’s Malts and Ports, the Cholmondeley Arms is truly a real pub ‘Local and Proud’, popular with suits, Barbour’s and a smattering of farmers!!
+Famous too for offering 366 different Gins (one for every day in a leap year), local ales brewed within a thirty-five mile radius of the pub and wonderful wine and Port, the Cholmondeley Arms is truly a real pub ‘Local and Proud’, popular with suits, Barbour’s and a smattering of farmers!!